Quaerens

 • Timeline of arrival, payment and departure

 Important: This guidance is for document organisation and complaint preparation.
-It is not legal advice and does not guarantee an outcome.
+Outcomes depend on the documents, timing, evidence and organisation involved.

 Common questions